350+ bars and restaurants with happy hour deals across San Francisco, CA.

 This is just a sample.
 Download the free Happy Hour Map app to browse every live deal in San Francisco with real-time hours, directions, and flash specials updated daily.

 Get listed on Happy Hour Map.
 Push flash deals to nearby users, stay visible 24/7, and fill seats during slow hours.
-Reserve listings capped at 3 per ZIP — first in, locked in.
+Reserve listings capped per ZIP — first in, locked in.

 The Mission and Castro have the most consistent neighborhood-bar pricing ($4-6 wells).
 Outer Sunset and Outer Richmond run cheaper still but with sparser happy hour programs.
 SoMa and the Marina trend more expensive but with stronger food specials.